-So I handed in my notice at WeWork in January, sold all my stuff, gave Stowford the turtle to a racing mate, went riding bikes in the Canary Islands all February to unwind, and have been working remotely for Stoplight whilst riding across Europe for the last two months.
+So I handed in my notice at WeWork in January, sold all my stuff, gave Stowford the turtle to a racing mate, went riding bikes in the Canary Islands all February to unwind.
+Since March I have been working remotely for Stoplight, whilst riding across Europe.

 It's been going just as ridiculously as you might expect.